mohammadasifbaig87/shopsmart/README.md

 14. **Setup & Deployment**: Easily set up using GitHub, with instructions to clone and run locally.

 15. **Hosting**: Deployed on **Vercel**, with clear documentation and video tutorials provided.

-Let me know if you want a diagram or a PDF version of this summary.